wcko87/beatoraja-english-guide/List-of-beatoraja-Skins.md

 1. Locate the .lr2skin file of the skin you're using (for example `MySkin/play_7.lr2skin`) and open it in a text editor.
 1. Add a new line at the very beginning of the file with `#RESOLUTION,X,`, where `X` is 1 for a HD (1280x720) skin, and 2 for a FHD (1920x1080) skin.
 1. Save the file and test the skin in-game.

+### Letterboxing instead of stretching SD skins
+If you use a 640x480 skin in 16:9 beatoraja, by default, the skin stretches to fill the whole window.
+To letterbox instead of stretch the skin,

+1. In the skin configuration, look for "All offset(%)" in the skin config (it should be near the bottom)
+2. Set the `w` value to `-25` (this scales the skin down horizontally by -25%)
+3. Set the `x` value to either `12` (centered), `0` (align left) or `25` (align right).